Unipisa/SWHAP-TEMPLATE/.swhap/workbench_final_template_README.md

 -------------------

-__Please note: this file need be renamed as README.md just after instantiation.
-We suggest that you delete this line, once done.__
+__Please note: this file shall substitute the README md file of the repository, after archiving the source code into SWH for the first time.
+This paragraph should be deleted.__

 This repository was created with the support of the [Software Heritage Acquisition Process Pisa Enactor](https://github.com/Unipisa/SWHAPPE) and contains the